sensori/augmented-teams/behaviors/stories/specification/story-specification-cmd.md

    - Parameterized testing?
    - Multiple examples of same behavior?

+6. Does this story warrant concrete examples inline?
+   - Domain has named entities from source material (advantages, powers, equipment)?
+   - Formulas or calculations need multiple data points to be clear?
+   - User would benefit from seeing "real" data vs abstract?

 **Decision Point**: If user answers are unclear or insufficient, ask follow-up questions before proceeding.
 **DO NOT PROCEED** to Step 2 until user confirms scope and answers questions.